ClanGenOfficial/clangen/README.md

 Run `python3 main.py`.
 If python3 does not exist try running `python main.py` instead.

 ### Bug Reporting
-If you're a Beta Tester, please report bugs using the approrate discord channels.
+If you're a Beta Tester, please report bugs using the appropriate discord channels.
 Otherwise, if you enounter any bugs, we encourage reporting [using this form.](https://docs.google.com/forms/d/e/1FAIpQLSfl-H-HjSTfZ51DCtIHj8uGKtWF-3uysSaP8R6KMTLp7nzmMw/viewform)